How to cable manage a PC: Cable Management Tips

-You will be glad to know there is an abundance of cases manufactured that take cable management into consideration.
-A case with good cable management options can sometimes depend on your budget and it's worth noting some cheap cases dont have any holes in the back panel what so ever for your cables.
+You will be glad to know there is an abundance of case manufactures that take cable management into consideration.
+A PC case with good cable management options can sometimes depend on your budget and it's worth noting some cheap cases don't have any holes in the back panel what so ever for your cables.
 Others can vary from just a few holes so you can pull the cables through the back and hide them while some have holes with rubber flaps to add visual appeal.
-Some cases also have cable mounts that are part of the metal work which allow you to secure cables with the use of cable ties.
+Some cases also have cable mounts that are part of the metalwork which allows you to secure cables with the use of cable ties.

 Having the right tools